littleosbook/aenix/doc/book/file_systems.md

 run?
 How do programs output data?
 Read input?

 In UNIX-like systems, with their almost-everything-is-a-file convention, these problems are solved by the file systems.
-It might also be interesting here to read about the Plan 9 project, which takes this idea one step further (See further reading ????? below).
+It might also be interesting to read a bit about the Plan 9 project, which takes this idea one step further (See further reading ????? below).

 ## A simple file system